nothirst/TICoreDataSync/README.markdown

 If left unchecked, the sync-related files will stay on the remote indefinitely.
 Your application should request that a document sync manager clean up after itself every so often, perhaps at registration, or once a day/week/etc. The vacuum process will check which client synchronized *least* recently (the oldest file in the `RecentSyncs` directory), and remove all of its own sync-related files older than this date -- each client device is responsible for vacuuming the files it created.
 Do not initiate a vacuum after every sync, or you'll run the risk of each client triggering the next to synchronize in an infinite loop.

 ###Types of Sync Manager
-You never instantiate one of the `TICDSApplicationSyncManager` or `TICDSDocumentSyncManager` directly, but instead use one of the subclasses specific to your required method of synchronization.
+You never instantiate one of the [`TICDSApplicationSyncManager`](http://timisted.github.com/TICoreDataSync/reference/html/Classes/TICDSApplicationSyncManager.html) or [`TICDSDocumentSyncManager`](http://timisted.github.com/TICoreDataSync/reference/html/Classes/TICDSDocumentSyncManager.html) directly, but instead use one of the subclasses specific to your required method of synchronization.

 The framework includes a set of file-manager-based sync classes, used to synchronize with anything that can be accessed using `NSFileManager`, including a desktop **Dropbox** or iDisk.
 Although these classes are effectively accessing a "local" volume, they never have Core Data talk directly to the files stored "remotely."

-No matter what the type of sync, the framework downloads files to a local "helper file directory" (location is customizable through delegate callbacks) before working on them, then uploads them to the remote.
+No matter what the type of sync, the framework downloads files to a local *helper file directory* (location is customizable through delegate callbacks) before working on them, then uploads them to the remote.
 No file is ever edited directly on the remote store.

+###Encryption

+Because the framework only works with files locally rather than accessing them remotely, the framework includes optional encryption.
+All you need to do is provide a password in response to the two encryption-related [`TICDSApplicationSyncManagerDelegate`](http://timisted.github.com/TICoreDataSync/reference/html/Protocols/TICDSApplicationSyncManagerDelegate.html) methods.

+If encryption is enabled, every file used by the framework is encrypted, with the exception of the `AppliedSyncChangeSets` files, as these only contain UUID strings and dates.

 ###Conflicts and Warnings
 The synchronization process is a "rolling sync."
 Each client is responsible for fixing conflicts between the sync changes already pushed by previous clients, and the sync changes it wants to push.

-At present, the only *conflict* that you will have the option to fix is if the same object has the same attribute modified both locally and remotely, but with different attribute values (if the changed values are the same, the conflict is fixed automatically).
-You'll be alerted through a `TICDSDocumentSyncManagerDelegate` method; you must decide whether the local or remote change takes priority, and then call the document sync manager back so it can continue the sync.
+At present, the only *conflict* that you will have the option to fix is if the same object has the same attribute modified both locally and remotely, but with different attribute values (if the changed values are the same, the "conflict" is fixed automatically).
+You'll be alerted through a [`TICDSDocumentSyncManagerDelegate`](http://timisted.github.com/TICoreDataSync/reference/html/Protocols/TICDSDocumentSyncManagerDelegate) method; you must decide whether the local or remote change takes priority, and then call the document sync manager back so it can continue the sync.

 If the following problems occur during synchronization, you'll be given an array of *warnings* at the end of the process to alert you: